andrew1980uk/jeklayback/Luxbet.md

 betwith: $300
 goodpoints:
   - point: LIMITED TIME ONLY!
-  - point: a website
-  - point: a website

 badpoints:
-  - point: a website
-  - point: a website

 ---

 Luxbet is an online betting company based in the Northern Territory, Australia.